Last page update:

 APEC is working to connect the region through improving physical infrastructure linkages, people mobility and institutional ties across the Asia-Pacific.
 APEC's Connectivity Blueprint maps out initiatives from improving information technology and transportation infrastructure to making it easier for students, businesspeople and tourists to travel around the region.

 APEC Business Travel Card:

 By making it simpler for business people to travel, APEC is enabling them to conduct their business, trade and investment more easily.
-Over 160,000 travellers use the APEC Business Travel Card which provides pre-approved frequent business travellers with visa clearance and fast-track entry through special APEC lanes at major international airports in the region.
+Over 340,000 travelers use the APEC Business Travel Card which provides pre-approved frequent business travelers with visa clearance and fast-track entry through special APEC lanes at major international airports in the region.
 19 APEC members fully participate in the scheme with the United States and Canada as transitional members.

 APEC Supply Chain Connectivity:

 APEC is also improving logistics and transport networks to enable component parts and final goods to travel across multiple borders, contributing to a more efficient regional supply chain.
 To improve efficiency, APEC is addressing eight 'chokepoints' from regulatory impediments to customs procedures and infrastructure bottlenecks with the goal of an APEC-wide 10 percent improvement in supply chain performance in terms of time, cost and uncertainty by 2015.
 APEC has made progress towards achieving this goal.
 For example, between 2009 and 2013, the lead time to import goods dropped by an average 25 percent while lead time to export fell by 21 percent in the region, according to an APEC Policy Support Unit assessment.